Updated on April 15, 2017

 Blue Runner: Deep blue, good runner type.
-(AVAILABLE IN THE FANCY ASSORTMENT ONLY)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Buff Runner: Same color as a Buff duck.
 A rich fawn-buff throughout.
 This is a tough color pattern.
 Heads of drakes can be bluish-grey or seal brown, but select for fawn-buff.
-Ducklings $7.00 each (6)
+(AVAILABLE IN ASSORTMENTS ONLY.)

-Penciled Runner: Similar to Fawn and White except males have a darker, dull, bronze-green head.
-Females have penciling in the non-white areas.
-(AVAILABLE IN ASSORTMENT ONLY)
+Penciled Runner: Similar to Fawn and White except drakes have a darker, dull, bronze-green head.
+Hens have penciling in the non-white areas.
+(AVAILABLE IN ASSORTMENTS ONLY.)

 White Runner: Pure white in color, orange bill and feet.
-Ducklings $7.00 each (6)
+(AVAILABLE IN ASSORTMENTS ONLY.)

 Blue Swedish: A good egg laying and dual purpose breed with blue feathers and a white bib.
 Remember that you can get a Splash called Silver and a Black from a Blue to Blue mating.
 Ducklings $6.00 each (10)

 Silver Appleyard: Drakes are like a Welsh Harlequin in color, but much larger in size.
 Hens are a mottled tannish color.
 First imported from Britain to the U.S. in 1982.
-A great deal of variability exists in the coloring of the females.
-Ducklings $7.00 each (10) (SOLD OUT THROUGH 5/21/13)
+A great deal of variability exists in the coloring of the hens.
+Ducklings $7.00 each (10) (SOLD OUT THROUGH May 30, 2017)